3dcitydb/3dcitydb-docs/source/webmap/features.rst

 commonly useful for a variety of GIS applications.
-In addition, starting from version 1.6.0, the web client provides better support for mobile devices, such as a more compact GUI layout as well as the ability to interact with the web map in first-person view based on the user’s location in real-time.
+In addition, starting from version 1.6.0, the web client provides better support for mobile devices, such as a more compact GUI layout as well as the ability to interact with the web map in first-person view based on the user's location in real-time.
 All these functionalities along with the enhanced features and functionalities developed for the 3D web client are explained in more detail below.